 Ms. Fenwick has been a member of Interior Savings since 1992 and was elected to the Board of Directors in 2015.
 Educated with a Masters in Business Administration in Strategic Management from the University of British Columbia, she is currently working as a professor at the Okanagan School of Business at Okanagan College.
 She became a student in the Doctorate of Business Administration program at Athabasca University in 2019.
 Her research interest is in performance measurements in social enterprises.
 She is also a director and Past Chair of the Board at Habitat for Humanity Okanagan.

+- Nominations & Elections Committee (Chair)

+Habitat for Humanity Okanagan -

-- Audit & Risk Committee - Investment & Lending Committee
+- Investment & Lending Committee

 Habitat for Humanity Okanagan - Current director (Board Chair 2016-2020)

 Aniela Florczynski, Director (Kelowna)